CharlieDreemur/Chatgpt-AI-GirlFriend/README.md

                 "Changing the tone of our conversation to: <desired tone>", "Is there anything else you want to change?
 Please use the appropriate command."
             ],
-            "end_convo": [
+            "end": [
                 "It was great talking to you today.
-Looking forward to our next conversation. 💕", "Remember, you can always start a new conversation with \"/start_convo\".
+Looking forward to our next conversation. 💕", "Remember, you can always start a new conversation with \"/start\".
 See you later!"
             ]
         }
     },